grumpyp/aixplora/README.md

 ```
 ### 3. When running the above command for the first time, make sure `frontend/node_modules` folder does not exist.
 The initial build might take some time since it will install the the required dependencies.

-### 4. Once the build and the package installation is finished, it should show an error in the console `The SUID sandbox helper binary was found...` (We'll work on that to fix it).
+### 4. Once the build and the package installation is finished, it should show an error in the console `The SUID sandbox helper binary was found...` (We have to work on that issues).

 ### 5. Navigate to the UI on `http://localhost:1212/`.
-It will also show an error `Cannot read properties of undefined (reading 'ipcRenderer')`.
 Close the error clicking the close button at the bottom of the screen, and you're good to go!

 ### 6. Next time when starting the app you can simply use the following command
 ```
 docker compose up